flashtxh/smart-attendance-system-G2-group3/README.md

 	```
 4. **Add OpenCV JAR to your classpath manually**
 	- Download OpenCV (https://opencv.org/releases/)
-	- Add the JAR to your project classpath
+	- Add the .jar to your project classpath
-	- Add the native library directory to your system PATH
+	- Add the native library directory (.dll or .so) to your system PATH
 5. **Run the application**
 	```
 	mvn javafx:run